spcl/gemm_hls/README.md

 ./RunHardware.exe hw
 ```

+Matrix sizes use the convention that `A: NxK`, `B: KxM`, and `C: NxM`.
+For
+dynamic matrix sizes, see below.

 Per default the build targets the
 [VCU1525](https://www.xilinx.com/products/boards-and-kits/vcu1525-a.html)
 acceleration board, but this can be configured using the `MM_DSA_NAME` CMake